-- 1. Business Data Processing i.e. the use and application of Computing with the day-to-day running of a business.
+1 Business Data Processing i.e. the use and application of Computing with the day-to-day running of a business.
 Opportunities will be found throughout industry, commerce and local/central Government organisations.
-Careers also exist in a number of specialist computing services and consultancy firms set up to provide such services to business. - 2.
-Systems Software Engineering i.e. the devising of software packages (programs) to suit the needs of the computer user.
+Careers also exist in a number of specialist computing services and consultancy firms set up to provide such services to business.

+2 Systems Software Engineering i.e. the devising of software packages (programs) to suit the needs of the computer user.
 Opportunities exist with many computer manufacturers and software houses.
-A number of global firms such as Allstate, Kainos, Citi, Nitec and Fujitsu are now operating in Northern Ireland. - 3.
-Industrial Applications Manufacturing industries, such as Bombardier and Boxmore use computers in the course of the production process.
-Processes include Computer-aided Design/Computer-Aided-Manufacture, the use of robots on the assembly line, telecommunications and the use of computer graphics. - 4.
-Research Research into Theoretical Computer Sciences, Software Engineering, Computer Engineering and the use of computers in telecommunications is carried out by graduates and those with postgraduate qualifications.
-Many jobs exist in Universities, Industry and Government organisations which specialise in researching new and exciting developments. - 5.
-Teaching For those with higher education qualifications, opportunities exist in schools, Further Education Colleges, Universities and commercial computer training companies.
-Much emphasis is placed on computer skills in Teacher Training Colleges nowadays. - 6.
-Internet Design Many of the newer industries have emerged from the dot.com philosophy.
+A number of global firms such as Allstate, Kainos, Citi, Nitec and Fujitsu are now operating in Northern Ireland.

+3 Industrial Applications - Manufacturing industries, such as Bombardier and Boxmore use computers in the course of the production process.
+Processes include Computer-aided Design/Computer-Aided-Manufacture, the use of robots on the assembly line, telecommunications and the use of computer graphics.

+4 Research - Research into Theoretical Computer Sciences, Software Engineering, Computer Engineering and the use of computers in telecommunications is carried out by graduates and those with postgraduate qualifications.
+Many jobs exist in Universities, Industry and Government organisations which specialise in researching new and exciting developments.

+5 Teaching - For those with higher education qualifications, opportunities exist in schools, Further Education Colleges, Universities and commercial computer training companies.
+Much emphasis is placed on computer skills in Teacher Training Colleges nowadays.

+6 Internet Design - Many of the newer industries have emerged from the dot.com philosophy.
 The use of the Internet has increased dramatically over the past few years and continues to remain very buoyant.
 The skills required for this type of work are rewarded with high pay and it is an exciting section of the industry to be involved in.

-- 7. Networking Large companies and small businesses have adopted networking strategies into their organisations.
+7 Networking - Large companies and small businesses have adopted networking strategies into their organisations.
 This has increased the amount of opportunities in network management.
-It is a highly paid sector of the computer industry and very demanding work.
-In larger organisations it may involve travelling to worldwide destinations and possibly lead to highly paid consultancy work. - 8.
-Sales, Support and Maintenance Careers exist within the computer manufacturing companies (ICL, IBM and Digital) and their agents in computer sales, the provision of hardware and software support services to customers and in computer maintenance.
+It is highly paid sector of the computer industry and very demanding work.
+In larger organisations it may involve travelling to worldwide destinations and possibly lead to highly paid consultancy work.
+8 Sales, Support and Maintenance - Careers exist within the computer manufacturing companies (ICL, IBM and Digital) and their agents in computer sales, the provision of hardware and software support services to customers and in computer maintenance.
 Opportunities also exist in the newer technologies of mobile phones, video-conferencing and real time systems.
-A wide variety of technical, engineering, business and academic qualifications may apply in this area. - 9.
-Internet Banking A large growth area is Internet Banking and eCommerce.
+A wide variety of technical, engineering, business and academic qualifications may apply in this area.

+9 Internet Banking - A large growth area is Internet Banking and eCommerce.
 There are quite a number of extremely well paid jobs in this sector, particularly for those with the proper qualifications and experience.
-A computer qualification would be seen as very beneficial by employers when applying for jobs in this area. - 10.
-Game/App Development Perhaps one of the biggest growth industries currently is Games and App Development.
+A computer qualification would be seen as very beneficial by employers when applying for jobs in this area.

+10 Game/App Development - Perhaps one of the biggest growth industries currently is Games and App Development.
 There are a lot of well-paid and exciting opportunities in the sector.
-A Computer Science qualification is essential when applying for jobs in this area of employment. - 11.
-Artificial Intelligence Python is one of the main languages used nowadays with machine learning and generating neural networks for AI applications.
-AI is transforming how we live and work.
-By enabling new technologies like self-driving cars and improving old systems like medical diagnostics and search engines, the demand for expertise in AI and machine learning is growing rapidly.
-This GCSE course will enable you to take the first step toward solving important real-world problems and future-proofing a solid career in this industry.
+A Computer Science qualification is essential when applying for jobs in this area of employment.

-IMPORTANT POINT TO CONSIDER WHEN CHOOSING COMPUTER SCIENCE
+IMPORTANT POINT TO CONSIDER WHEN CHOOSING COMPUTER SCIENCE:

-This is a very demanding GCSE and there is a lot of emphasis on programming and boolean algebra.
-Be prepared to set aside extra time outside of school to learn programming languages, especially Python and C#.
-Program code is notoriously error prone and many hours will be spent amending and re-writing code until it works successfully.
+This is a very demanding GCSE and there is a lot of emphasis on programming.
+Be prepared to set aside extra time outside of school to learn the programming languages and to complete VB.NET, C# or Java Projects.
+Program code is notoriously error prone and many hours will be spent amending and rewriting code until it works successfully.